scottjustin5000/captain-hooks/README.md

-# use-state-callback
-collection of hooks that are useful to me
+> collection of hooks that are useful to me

 * useCopyToClipboard
 * useDebounce